Considering Bankruptcy? If You Have Home Equity Read This First…

 Bankruptcy – Avoid it with a Home Equity Loan

-You may have considered a debt management plan, credit counselling or even to file a consumer proposal to eliminate your high interest debt – but have you looked into a home equity loan?
+You may have considered a debt management plan, credit counseling, or even filing a consumer proposal to eliminate your high-interest debt – but have you looked into a home equity loan?

 If you’re looking for relief from your credit cards for a period of time you should know that debt consolidation is the only way to protect/improve your credit rating.
 If you’ve been struggling with debt but have never missed a payment, your credit rating may not be as bad as you think.

 As soon as you file for personal bankruptcy your rating will change to the end of the rating scale.
 You will not be eligible to apply for any new credit for some time.

 With equity in your home, your monthly payment in bankruptcy may not be much of a relief either.
 A licensed insolvency trustee must ensure your creditors are receiving a fair representation of your asset value as payment in exchange for debt relief.

 When you have a lot of home equity you have to pay for that as a bankruptcy – or sell your home and give up the sale proceeds.
 With an equity line of credit, you can save your home and choose to pay back debt in a more affordable way.

 You can also potentially put more money back into your budget with interest savings and/or by borrowing additional funds beyond what you need to pay back debt.

 Debt that only a home equity loan can help you with

 Beyond the serious restrictions that happen when you declare bankruptcy, there are also debts that you cannot include or get relief from.
 Bankruptcy restrictions include having to give up assets such as registered education savings plans (RESPs) and trust accounts, having to report your income every month to your trustee, not being able to sponsor a family member to immigrate to Canada, and not being able to act as director of a corporation or work in a job that requires you to be bondable.